Hispanics and Latinos in California

-Hispanic and Latino Californians are residents of the state of California who are of Hispanic or Latino ancestry.
+Hispanic and Latino Californians are residents of the state of California who are of full or partial Hispanic or Latino ancestry.
 As of the 2020 U.S. Census, Hispanics and Latinos of any race were 39.4% of the state's population, making it the largest ethnicity in California.

-Californios (regional Spanish for "Californians") is a term to refer to the Californian Hispanic community, which has existed in California since 1683, and which is mainly of varying Spanish and Mexican national origin, and from racially broad groups such as Criollo Spaniards and Mestizos, with both European and Amerindian ancestry.
+Californios (regional Californian Spanish for "Californians") is a term to refer to the Californian Hispanic community, which has existed in California since 1683, and which is mainly of varying Spanish and Mexican national origin, and from racially broad groups such as Criollo Spaniards and Mestizos, with both European and Amerindian ancestry.
 Most would identify as Mexican Americans or as Chicanos.